allure-framework/allure-jasmine/README.md

 ## TBD
 - Currently attachments are added to the test case instead of the current step.
 This needs to be fixed in `allure-js-commons`.
-- Get rid of lodash - it's used only in one place, better to write some boilerplate instead
 - Add support to Jasmine1.
 Right now only Jasmine2 is available (do we really need this?).

 # For Developers